 The only thing that trumps chocolate for me (when it comes to sweet things anyway) is a classic lemon meringue pie.
 And finally, I’ve nailed it.
-My favourite part is the lemon curd (obviously) but it’s also important to get the meringue component right so that together with the pastry the flavours and textures can complement each other.
+My favourite part is the lemon curd (obviously) but it’s also important to get the meringue component right so that together with the pastry, the flavours and textures can compliment each other.
 I prefer to make my own pastry, but if you’re feeling lazy (or just short on time) sweet crust pastry from the supermarket will do just fine.
 The last few times I have made this recipe I have made the pastry the night before so that it has time to cool in the fridge over night – which means on the day there is one less thing to worry about, and gives me time to stop at the supermarket for emergency pastry if necessary!

 - 300g pastry* (or 2 sheets of thawed sweet short pastry)